-1. Select View Logs from the menu on the left side of the page.
+1. Select View Log from the menu on the left side of the page.

-Figure 13-10: ACEmanager: Admin > Log, View Log (AirLink RV55 shown)
+Figure 13-10: ACEmanager: Admin > Log, View Log

 Note: VPN info and debug information uses the term racoon (rather than VPN).

 Note: If you toggle the "Display in Log?" field, clear and refresh the View Log page.
 (You do not need to reboot the device.)